iktagder/vis-til-arkiv-v2/README.md

-# vis-til-arkiv-v2
+# vis-til-arkiv
-Archives documents from VIS to p360
+node script for reading pdfs, extracting student data, and archiving in p360 elevmappa